adriennefranke/writingasongaweek/content/posts/2021-epochs.md

 * * *

 If you'd like to keep up with this project, [subscribe for email updates](https://tinyletter.com/writingasongaweek).
 I send the updates occasionally, but not enough to overwhelm your inbox!
+If you'd like a list of all the songs I've written so far, [here's a link](https://writingasongaweek.com/posts/2021-epochs/)!